Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<li>Each Feature that participates in a LoD tree and has a rank > 1 has a <code>rootFeature</code> reference.
 This reference enables the client to detect which features represent a single object, e.g. for picking purposes.</li>
 </ul>

+<p>The links between all meshes participating in a LoD tree are either created during the store creation process,
+e.g. by breaking down a heavy and large feature, or they are predefined by the data provider.</p>

 <div>
 <img src="images/figure-02.png" title="Example Nodes + Feature LoD Index Tree" alt="Example Nodes + Feature LoD Index Tree">
-<p><em>Figure 2: Example Nodes + Feature LoD Index Tree.
+<p><em>Figure 3: Example Nodes + Feature LoD Index Tree.
 Orange boxes represent features, orange dotted lines indicate lodChildFeatures relationships.</em></p>
 </div>

 <p>In the feature tree example above, the features 1 to 3 need to have the following properties set:</p>